Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <img width="727" alt="21" src="https://github.com/user-attachments/assets/d94641cb-aea4-45b0-81d7-bf4afb35c8da">

-- Once the Azure resource manager picks up the requests then everything will flow back to normal before we make that Deny (firewall) rule
+- Once the Azure resource manager picks up the requests then everything will flow back to normal like before we made that Deny (firewall) rule

 - Stop the ping activity with Control + C before moving on to the next step